pfliegster/neopixel-enclosures/README.md

 1. All units in mm.
 2. Reference level Z=0 is the bottom surface of the NeoPixel Stick PWB, where it sits on the perimeter *lip* of the enclosure back model piece.
 3. Similarly, the [X, Y] = [0, 0] origin of the model is the bottom left corner of the PWB, which matches that of Adafruit's EagleCAD design origin.
+4. [X, Y] origin can be translated on most modules to be centered on the NeoPixel Stick PWB center instead of the [0, 0] EagleCAD origin using the `xy_center = true,` parameter settings (making it easier to incorporate into other, larger projects).
-4. Some design files do use advanced features of OpenSCAD (such as *rotate_extrude()*), so a fairly recent version of OpenSCAD will be required.
+5. Some design files do use advanced features of OpenSCAD (such as *rotate_extrude()*), so a fairly recent version of OpenSCAD will be required.
 Models in the repository have been tested using OpenSCAD v.
 2021.01 and 2019.05

 In the near future, I plan to include enclosure designs for various lengths (parameterizable) of the Adafruit NoePixel Strip, such as the [144 LED/m NeoPixel Digital RGBW LED Strip](https://www.adafruit.com/product/2848), cut to length.
 Stay tuned ...